The Book: A Treasury of Southern Baking (HarperPerennial, 1993)

 I knew from the outset this would not go well.

 In principle, the apple bran coffee cake on Page 227 of Prudence Hilburn’s book has all the right flavors: crunchy apple, smooth butterscotch, homey bran, zingy sour cream and a pecan crunch.
 But when reality rears its unsavory head and those flavors come in the wrong proportion or an unnatural form–as happens here, in spades–the process can only end in tears.
 Or, perhaps, in Type 2 diabetes.

-First, a single cup of grated apple is not enough to make a point, much less compete with the chemical oiliness of a cup of butterscotch morsels (scroll down on this link for their ingredients).
-If that weren’t bad enough, All-Bran — what IS that stuff? — makes an appearance, ground up with the greasy “butterscotch” chips, to which innocent pecans are then added.
+First, a single cup of grated apple is not enough to make a point, much less compete with the chemical oiliness of a cup of butterscotch morsels.
+If that weren’t bad enough, All-Bran — what is that stuff? — makes an appearance, ground up with the greasy “butterscotch” chips, to which innocent pecans are then added.
 This crumbly/powdery amalgamation is mostly dumped into an otherwise benign cake batter, with some reserved for the topping.